python/cpython/Doc/library/unittest.rst

    test name using :meth:`fnmatch.fnmatchcase`; otherwise simple case-sensitive substring matching is used.

-   Patterns are matched against the fully qualified test method name as imported by the test loader.
+   Patterns are matched against the :term:`fully qualified test method name
+   <fully qualified name>`_ as imported by the test loader.

    For example, ``-k foo`` matches ``foo_tests.SomeTest.test_something``, ``bar_tests.SomeTest.test_foo``, but not ``bar_tests.FooTest.test_something``.